cap-js/cds-intellij/FEATURES.md

 ### Upcoming

-We have requested support for various additional LSP requests (functionality already available in server).
+Depending on the IntelliJ platform development roadmap, we expect to see more features available in the near future.
-These will enable *intellij-cds* to provide:
+These will enable *SAP CDS Language Support for IntelliJ* to provide:
 - Code structure
 - Highlighting of occurrences in same file
 - Navigation via import path or symbol name